Autonomic Nervous System

 The autonomic nervous system consists of both autonomic control centers, located within the limbic system and brain stem (the amygdala being the prime example), and neuron projections arising from those centers and aimed at viscera throughout the organism.

-Damasio frames the autonomic nervous system as the somatic instrument of the somatic-marker hypothesis, linking limbic control centers to visceral responses that underpin emotional and rational judgment.
+Damasio positions the autonomic nervous system as the somatic infrastructure of the somatic-marker hypothesis, demonstrating through neuropsychological investigation that visceral signaling mediated by the ANS is integral to emotional reasoning and decision-making.

 Damasio, Antonio R., Descartes’ Error: Emotion, Reason, and the Human Brain, 1994thesis